 I never really know just what we’ll do over the summer.
 I mean, we’re in Florida.
-On the one hand, it’s too freaking hot to do just about anything outside.
-On the other hand, there’s always a number of theme parks we could visit while suffering through the heat.
+On the one hand, it’s too freaking hot to do just about anything outside, making indoor activities rather appealing.
+On the other hand, there are usually plenty of water and outdoor activities if we wanted to suffer through the heat.

 - I always have my kids participate in at least one summer reading program!

 - I have the oldest write in a summer journal

 Since I worry about the summer slide and I need some downtime, reading is an important part of our day.
 It’s especially important that the oldest take some time to read while the little one is down for a nap.
 And, I require some reading time before she gets to indulge in screen time.

 If you’re anything like me, and value reading time, you’ll love this list of summer reading programs for kids.
 I mean, getting your kids to read for more than just screen time is a bonus for everyone!

 Summer Reading Programs for Kids